Childhood Studies BA

 You’ll need to pass this year to progress onto one of our three-year undergraduate degree courses in a related subject.
 These include BA Childhood Studies, BA Sociology, BA Social Policy, Sociology and Crime, BA Politics, LLB Law, BA Social Work, BA Criminal Justice and Criminology and many others.

-Find out more about BA Social Science.
+Learn more about the BA Social Science (foundation year).

 International